A combinatorial description of dual defects of toric varieties: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Professor Nathan Ilten and Mr. Alexandre Zotine for sending us their draft.
-The second author was supported by the Grant-in-Aid for JSPS fellows, No.\ 26--1881.
+The second author was supported by Grant-in-Aid for JSPS fellows No.\ 14J01881.